ajgilbert/EFT2Obs/README.md

 which creates the directory `MG5_aMC_v2_6_7/zh-HEL`.

 For an NLO process (with `[QCD]` in the process definition), use the `setup_process_NLO.sh` script instead.

+> :information_source: A process directory can also be located in a subdirectory within `cards`.
+Some commands must then be adapted, e.g. `./scripts/setup_process.sh mydir/zh-HEL`.
+The `output [dir]` command in `proc_card.dat` should still give only the final directory, e.g. `zh-HEL`.

 ### Prepare Madgraph cards